Natural & Adversarial Bokeh Rendering via Circle-of-Confusion Predictive Network: Experiments

 \subsection{Experimental Setup}

-\paragraph{Implementation details.} We use kernel prediction network (KPN) \cite{mildenhall2018burst} for implementing the function $\varphi(\cdot)$ to predict the fusion weight maps.
-The gamma value of the gamma correction is 2.2.
-We use the Adam \cite{kingma2014adam} with the learning rate of 0.0002 to optimize network parameters.
-The loss function used by us is $L_1$ loss.
-We use one blur template and the variable $k$ of disk blur is 37.
-The depth map of each all-in-focus image is estimated by using Deeplens \cite{wang2018deeplens}.

 \paragraph{Datasets.} There are several datasets involved in our experiment.
 Ignatov \etal \cite{ignatov2020rendering} open-source the ``Everything is Better with Bokeh!''
-(EBB!) dataset which used in AIM 2020 Bokeh Effect Synthesis Challenge.
-The dataset contains 4694 pairs of bokeh and bokeh-free images captured using a narrow aperture (f/16) and a high aperture (f/1.8).
-The resolution of images is around 1024×1536 pixels.
-This dataset is used by us for the training and testing of the bokeh effect rendering network.
-We use the NeurIPS-2017 DEV dataset \cite{kurakin2018adversarial} as the testing dataset for the classification task, which contains 1000 ImageNet-like images and is used by NIPS 2017 adversarial attacks and defenses competition.
-For downstream tasks, we use the dual-pixel defocus deblurring (DPDD) dataset.
-The DPDD dataset provides 500 dual-pixel images captured a Canon EOS 5D Mark IV.
+(EBB!) dataset which was used in AIM 2020 Bokeh Effect Synthesis Challenge.
+The dataset contains 4,694 pairs of bokeh and bokeh-free images captured using a narrow aperture (f/16) and a high aperture (f/1.8).
+The resolution of images is around 1024 $\times$ 1536 pixels.
+We resized the images to 1024 $\times$ 1024 in our experiment.
+This dataset is used in the training (4,400) and testing (294) of the bokeh effect rendering network.
+We use the NeurIPS-2017 DEV dataset \cite{kurakin2018adversarial} as the testing dataset for the classification task, which contains 1,000 ImageNet-like images and is used by NIPS 2017 adversarial attacks and defenses competition.
+For downstream tasks, we use the dual-pixel defocus deblurring (DPDD) \cite{abuolaim2020defocus} dataset.
+The DPDD dataset provides 500 dual-pixel images captured by a Canon EOS 5D Mark IV.

-\paragraph{Metrics.} To measure the similarity between prediction and ground truth bokeh images, we use peak signal-to-noise ratio (PSNR), structural similarity \cite{hore2010image} (SSIM) and learned perceptual image patch similarity \cite{zhang2018unreasonable} (LPIPS) as the metric.
+\paragraph{Metrics.} To measure the similarity between prediction and ground truth bokeh images, we use peak signal-to-noise ratio (PSNR) \cite{wang2004image}, structural similarity (SSIM) \cite{hore2010image} and learned perceptual image patch similarity (LPIPS) \cite{zhang2018unreasonable} as the metric.
 PSNR is the most commonly used measurement for the reconstruction quality of lossy compression.
 SSIM is used for measuring the similarity between two images.
-LPIPS is a well-known metric that uses the features of neural networks to judge the similarity of images.
-Higher means further/more different and lower means more similar.
-All the experiments were run on an Ubuntu 16.04 system with an Intel(R) Xeon(R) CPU E5-2699 with 196 GB of RAM, with an NVIDIA Tesla V100 GPU of 32G RAM.
+LPIPS is a metric that uses the features of neural networks to judge the similarity of images.
+Higher means more different and lower means more similar.
+We also use model parameters (Para.(M), M means million) as the metric to evaluate the model size.